 I don’t want to be insulting because I understand that everybody has their shortcomings in life, we all do.

 But the fact of the matter is I gave these guys every button, all they had to do was push ‘em.

 And the beer system was idiot proof, the draft beer system — Smart Brew, it’s called.
 It’s idiot-proof.

 You push a button and it does it.
 You have to not be an idiot to want to use it.
 Ya hear what I’m saying?

 Overall, Jon Taffer seems to really think LA Brew Co missed out.

 What happened to the old LA Brew Co location?

-Los Angeles Biergarten opened up immediately after LA Brew Co closed in 2015 and it seems to be doing much better since it’s still open in 2022.
+Los Angeles Biergarten opened up immediately after LA Brew Co closed in 2015 and it seemed to be doing much better.

-If you want to see some other Los Angeles Bar Rescue episodes, check out these posts:
+If you want to see some other nearby Bar Rescue Los Angeles episodes, check out these posts: